ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 The server blocks terminal input and listens continuously for web requests.
 To stop the server and run commands in the terminal, hold control and press the "c" key.
 </p>

-Unfortunately if you visit [http://localhost:8080](http://localhost:8080) in the browser, you'll get an error because we haven't created the HTML files we are trying to render.
+Unfortunately, if you visit [http://localhost:8080](http://localhost:8080) in the browser, you'll get an error because we haven't created the HTML files we are trying to render.
 Let's do that now.

 ![](https://s3.amazonaws.com/spark-school/tutorials/nodejs-to-heroku/no-homepage-html-error.png)